confluentinc/kafka-workshop/README.md

                  -C \
                  -t movies-raw

-6. Go back to the producer terminal tab and send two records to the topic using `tail -n 2`.
+6. Go back to the producer terminal tab and send two records as shown.
 (It's okay that one of these is a duplicate.)

         docker-compose exec worker \
         kafkacat -b kafka1:9092 \